ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 To enable this, a period will be made available regularly where users can run jobs at large scale free of charge.

-Capability Days are made up of two parts:
+Capability Days are made up of three parts:

 - pre-Capability Day session (`pre-capabilityday` QoS) to allow users to test scaling and job setup ahead of full Capability Day
+- NERC Capability reservation (`NERCcapability` reservation) to allow NERC users to test at large scale
 - Capability Day session (`capabilityday` QoS)

 !!! tip